 Study With A Personal Mentor and Teacher

 Personal and private study with a teacher, and/or mentor is pivotal to training.
-Although fundamentally, the work toward true self discovery rests solely upon the students efforts and devotion, the personal mentor, and the teacher are indispensable in helping students navigate the difficulties we encounter along the way, directly pointing to our original perfection.
-In Dokusan, eventually held between the student and the Roshi, and in regular private interviews with a personal Mentor, students deal with the questions and insights that emerge out of their applications of the tools and techniques they work with at home and at the Monastery.
+Although fundamentally, the work toward true self discovery rests solely upon the student's efforts and devotion, the personal mentor and the teacher are indispensable in helping students navigate the difficulties we encounter along the way, directly pointing to our original perfection.
+In Dokusan, eventually held between the student and the Roshi, and in regular private interviews with a personal Mentor, students deal with the questions and insights that emerge out of their application of the tools and techniques they work with at home and at the Monastery.

-While Zen has no dogma or religious doctrines held up to believe in and, in this way provides an inclusive and conducive environment for anyone to participate.
+While Zen has no dogma or religious doctrines held up to believe in, in this way it provides an inclusive and conducive environment for anyone to participate.
 The practice of Liturgy in Zen is believed to bridge the unseen with the visible world, bringing into awareness the shared experience of a group.
-Unique to Pine Wind Zen Community, the founder Seijaku Roshi has emphasized the need for diversity and inclusiveness.
-While in theistic religions, liturgy reaffirms our relationship with God, and Zen, by contrast, considered non-theistic by many practitioners, its emphasis is on realizing our Buddha nature, or the nature of the true-self.
+Unique to Jizo-an Zen Community, the founder Seijaku Roshi emphasized the need for diversity and inclusiveness.
+In theistic religions, liturgy reaffirms our relationship with God; in Zen, by contrast, considered non-theistic by many practitioners, its emphasis is on realizing our Buddha nature, or the nature of the true-self.
 All of Zen’s rituals point to the intimacy between the self and the ten thousand things, between the unseen and the visible world.
 Seijaku Roshi has said, “The divine is human, and the human is divine.
 The work of any Authentic Spiritual practice is to fully realize this and actualize it in our daily living.”